 Why Should you Read to Babies?

-Sometimes when I read to my kids, especially when they’re babies, I feel like they’re all…
+Sometimes when I read to my kids, especially when they’re babies, I feel a little like …

-However, studies have shown that the more language babies and children are exposed to, the better language skills they will develop as they grow.
+However, studies have shown that the more language babies and children are exposed to, the better language skills they will develop as they grow (even if it seems like they aren’t paying attention ;)).
 If that statement isn’t motivation enough, below are few more nuggets of inspiration for you…

 One of the primary reasons to read aloud to a baby is to help them associate reading with pleasure – it feels wonderful to your little one to be snuggled up with you while they listen to your voice, and see and touch the pages of the book.